 Day 7 - Breakfast and depart by private charter or safari link scheduled flight to Nairobi, Wilson airport.
 Transfer to the international airport for your onward journey.
 (B)

-RATES 2014:
+RATES 2019:

-Please note that due to constantly fluctuating exchange rates, ride rates are now quoted in US\$.
+Please note that due to constantly fluctuating exchange rates, rates are quoted in US\$.
 The sterling price will be the equivalent sterling rate using the US\$/sterling exchange rate in force when you book/pay.